weatherspud/tsr-treasure-collector/README.md

 In the early 1990s, Zocchi Distributors ran full page advertisements for used TSR collectibles in *Dragon* magazine.
 The ads listed the items that were available with prices.
-They served as a sort of blue book for early collectors.
+They served as a blue book for early collectors.

 The ads ran in these issues of *Dragon* magazine: